Graylog2/documentation/pages/ideas_explained.rst

   without having to select indices and write tedious time range selection filters, etc. - Just submit the search query and Graylog will take care of the rest for you.
 * All parts of the system are tightly integrated and many parts speak to each other to make your job easier.
-* Like Wordpress makes MySQL a good solution for blogging, Graylog makes Elasticsearch a good solution for logging.
+* Like WordPress makes MySQL a good solution for blogging, Graylog makes Elasticsearch a good solution for logging.
 You should never have a system or frontend query Elasticsearch directly for log management so we are putting ``graylog-server`` in front of it.

 .. image:: /images/architecture_comparison.png